Yvette McCausland-Durie

 Yvette McCausland-Durie is a New Zealand netball coach and former netball player.
 As a player, she played for Western Flyers during the National Bank Cup era and represented New Zealand at under-21 level.
 She was a member of the New Zealand team that won the 1992 World Youth Netball Championships.
 As a head coach, McCausland-Durie guided Central Pulse to the 2019 and 2020 ANZ Premierships and the 2018 Super Club title.
-She has also worked with the senior New Zealand team as an assistant coach and with the under-21 team as a head coach.
+She has also worked with the senior New Zealand team as an assistant coach and interim head coach and with the under-21 team as a head coach.
 She was head coach when New Zealand won gold at the 2009 World Youth Netball Championships.
+In September 2025, McCausland-Durie was appointed as the interim head coach for the senior team after Noeline Taurua was stood down by Netball New Zealand.
 McCausland-Durie is also a schoolteacher and educator.
 Together with her husband, she is a co-founder of the Manukura School based in Palmerston North.
-She is also a member of its board of trustees.

 Early life, family and education

 McCausland-Durie is a Māori with Ngāti Awa and Ngāpuhi affiliations.
 She was born in Whangārei and attended schools in Tangiteroria and Dargaville before moving to Rangitoto College for Year 13.
 She is married to Nathan Durie, a school teacher and rugby union coach, and has two children: Te Ahikaiata (born c.2001) and Atareta (born c.2004).
 The McCausland-Durie family are based in Palmerston North.
 Nathan Durie is a nephew of Sir Mason Durie.